Rufus T. Bush: The yacht Coronet

-After passing through a succession of owners, the Coronet is currently being restored in, Mystic, Connect.
+After passing through a succession of owners, the Coronet is currently being restored in, Mystic, Connecticut.
 It is the oldest registered yacht in the United States and is one of the last remaining grand sailing yachts from the nineteenth century.
 It retains its elaborate original interiors and is registered on the U.S National Register of Historic Places (#04000571).

 Personal life

 Bush died on September 15, 1890, after accidentally taking a fatal dose of aconite.
 It is claimed he had been suffering from insomnia for months and been taking paregoric with whisky before retiring in the evening.
 Evidently he mistook the aconite for paregoric during the night, and was found dead in the morning.
 He left an estate estimated at $2,000,000 to his wife and two sons.
 The family quickly incorporated under the name The Bush Co.

 Legacy

 Bush's fortune provided the necessary seed money for his son Irving T. Bush to start the construction of Bush Terminal on the waterfront site of the former Bush & Denslow refinery in Brooklyn during the 1890s.
 Among other contributions, the terminal funded construction of Bush Tower, a landmark skyscraper on famous 42nd St. next to Times Square in New York, as well as the building of Bush House, London, an elaborate office building that housed the BBC World Service from 1941 until July 2012.

 Bush's yacht Coronet remains as one of the last remaining grand sailing yachts of the 19th century.